 Audiologists work in a large variety of professional settings in Australia including private practice, hospital clinics, in public and private hearing aid clinics, in schools and universities and in industry.
 You can read more about the services that may currently be offered by appropriately qualified and experienced audiologists and audiometrists in Australia here in the Scope of Practice for audiologists and audiometrists in Australia.

-Being awared Audiology Australia's Certificate of Clinical Practice (CCP) comprises being tested against, and continuing to abide by, a suite of policies aimed at ensuring audiologists provide services lawfully, safely and effectively and in the clients’ best interests.
+Being clinically certified by us to become an Audiology Australia Accredited Audiologist® (formerly the Certificate of Clinical Practice (CCP)) comprises being tested against, and continuing to abide by, a suite of policies aimed at ensuring audiologists provide services lawfully, safely and effectively and in the clients’ best interests.
 This includes meeting Audiology Australia’s rigorous:

 - Education and training requirements, which include completion of at least an Audiology Australia accredited Australian Masters-level degree and our full-time one-year internship programme;